 I find repeating groups of similarly sized, shaped and featured cobbles.

-This would require that similarly sized, shaped and featured cobbles, each unique geologically and geographically were picked up individually by a glacier or glaciers, that to my knowledge didn’t exist, and then these chosen rocks were dropped of at the same geologic time. sorted into repeating groups of similarly sized, shaped and featured rocks.
+It is my understanding for this to occur naturally, similarly sized, shaped and featured cobbles, each unique geologically and geographically were selectively and individually picked up by a glacier or glaciers and then these chosen rocks were dropped of at the same geologic time. sorted into repeating groups of similarly sized, shaped and featured rocks.